Meghalaya mine tragedy: Navy divers to join rescue operations

 Earlier, 20 one personnel of NDRF and 10 heavy pumps have been airlifted to Guwahati by Indian Air Force.
 The high-capacity pumps, supplied by Coal India.

-It's been 15 days since 15 labourers were trapped in illegal coal mines in Jainitia hills in Meghalaya.
+It's been 17 days since 15 labourers were trapped in illegal coal mines in Jaintia hills in Meghalaya.
 The miners are trapped in a 370-feet-deep illegal coal mine in Ksan area of Lumthari village in Meghalaya since December 13.